panoptesDev/Safecoin/docs/src/developing/on-chain-programs/overview.md

 ## Memory map

-The virtual address memory map used by Safecoin BPF programs is fixed and laid out as follows
+The virtual address memory map used by Panoptis BPF programs is fixed and laid out as follows

 - Program code starts at 0x100000000